harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-test-preparations.md

 `VUs = (Peak Hourly Sessions * Average Session Duration in Seconds) / 3600`

-Depending on your goals, you may want increase this number to provide a cushion beyond your expectations(15-30% is typical).
+Depending on your goals, you may want to increase this number to provide a cushion beyond your expectations (15-30% is typical).

 ### Plan your first tests